Skip to content

 Logs & SIEM

-For the field reference, see audit log.
+For the field reference and full document examples, see audit log.

 Log shape